guillochon/tde-engine/README.md

 ## A note on preparation

 The 2026 revision was prepared with assistance from Anthropic's Claude models.
-All references and edits were hand-checked by the authors. `REFERENCES_AUDIT.md` records how each bibliography entry was checked, including the entries that had to be corrected or removed.
+All references and edits were hand-checked by the authors.